Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Introduction

 Theoretically, there appear to be at least two common approaches in formalizing ways in which central banks care about financial stability.
 The first relates to \emph{policy surprise}.
 For example, \citet{stein2018} argue that when central banks surprise the market, it can lead to costly volatility and subsequently instability for highly leveraged financial institutions.
 The second relates to a \emph{directional preference} of the financial market participants whereby market participants might prefer low interest rates to high interest rates.
 This is often related to the `Fed Put' (a term that describes a scenario in which the Federal Reserve keeps interest rates low in order to protect the stock market). \citet{Cieslak2021} highlight that the Fed Put could result in moral hazard issues.

 In our paper, we seek to understand the implications of these modified central bank objective functions when financial institutions are \emph{strategic} players (i.e., they know the central bank cares about their stability).
 Using this game-theoretic set-up, we produce a number of contributions to the literature.
-First, we show that if investors (i.e., financial market participants) face costly readjustments when their investment position is not consistent with the central bank interest rate choice and the central bank internalizes part of this adjustment cost, then the central bank underreacts to shocks to the economy.
+First, we show that if investors (i.e., financial market participants) face costly readjustments when their investment position is not consistent with the central bank interest rate choice and the central bank internalizes part of this adjustment cost, then the central bank underreacts to shocks to the economy (see Appendix \ref{appendix:svb} for a case study using Silicon Valley Bank and Signature Bank to illuminate this underreaction result).
 In a sense, this is consistent with the gradualism approach highlighted by \citet{stein2018}.
 It is also similar to a result derived by \citet{Caballero2022}.
 They show that even when the Fed does not agree with the market, because market expectations affect current asset valuations, it can induce the Fed to set an interest rate that partly reflects the market's view.